neilboyd/me/2024-NDC-Security-Oslo.md

 oidc spec says to use iframe (to refresh token?)
 - so when browers prevent ad tracking, they also broke oidc iframe
-- use bac-channel logout instead
+- use back-channel logout instead
 - Safari uses AI to block - so unreliable/unrepeatable
 - logout of IdentityServer will fail - should check success
 - Firefox has a better solution